 Rubber-backed bathroom rugs are made of various combinations of materials, from cotton to nylon.
 Rubber-backed bathroom rugs are standard in many homes.

-If your bathroom rug has rubber backing, check the beneath of the rug to confirm that the back is shattered, peeling, or missing parts.
 If so, it may be time to change it with a new one; further cleaning may fill your washing machine with these little pieces of plastic that can damage the water pump.
-A new bathroom rug is much cheaper than a washer repair.

 Place in Washing Machine

 Put the rug in the washing machine.
-If your washing machine is top-loading, adjust it around the center agitator, and place them opposite each other so the machine can stay balanced.
+If your washing machine is top-loading, adjust it around the center agitator and place them opposite each other so the machine can stay balanced.

-Avoid overfilling the washing machine with your bath rugs; keep some space for it to move around.
 You would like the water and detergent to reach all surfaces smoothly.
 Set cold water and wash with regular laundry detergent.

 Decrease the Spin Cycle Speed

-If your washer has adjustable speeds for the spin cycle, reduce the speed; if your bath rug has a non-skid backing.
+If your washer has adjustable speeds for the spin cycle, reduce the speed if your bath rug has a non-skid backing.
 It will help limit breaking and minimize any damage and tear.

 Shake and Dry